mozilla-services/socorro/docs/tests/system_checklist.rst

     Crontabber
     ==========

-    Is crontabber working?
+    Is the crontabber node working?

-    * Check healthcheck endpoint (/monitoring/crontabber/)

-      It should say ALLGOOD.

-    * Check the webapp crontabber-state page (/crontabber-state/)
+    * Check the Job and Log Django admin pages.

-    Is crontabber throwing errors?
+    Is cronrun throwing errors?

     * Check Sentry for errors
-    * Log into admin node and check logs for errors
+    * Log into a logging node and check logs for errors:

-      Do: "tail -f /var/log/socorro/crontabber"
+      Do: "tail -f /var/log/raw/socorro.crontabber.docker.crontabber.log"

       To check for errors, grep for "ERROR".